CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 * Scheduled turndown will delete all non-ignored namespaces.
 * Smart turndown will confirm that all workloads in the namespace are idle before deleting.

-'Schedule' determines how often Kubecost will check for unused workloads.
+'Schedule' determines how often nOps will check for unused workloads.
 It supports _Daily_, _Weekly_, or _Custom_, which will require you to provide a cron string that determines when the turndown occurs (leave this field as `0 0 * * *` by default to perform turndown every night at midnight).
 Namespaces can have multiple schedules applied to them (but will require separate Actions to be created for them).

 Then you can provide optional values for the following fields: